-Okay, we’ve just covered 11 simple steps to setting your content marketing goals.
+Okay, we’ve just covered 11 simple steps to set your content marketing goals.
 Next, it’s time to talk about the faster way to reach them.
 For most businesses, that means relying on content marketing experts to get the job done right.

 At Blue Water Marketing in Florida, we specialize in lead generation, inbound marketing, sales nurturing, and account-based marketing to help you reach your content marketing goals.